bio-phys/aimmd/README.md

 pip install aimmd
 ```

-For more see the [documentation](rtd-link).
+For more see the [documentation][rtd-link].

 ## Documentation and Code Examples

-Please see the [documentation](rt-link) for more information on aimmd and/or the jupyter notebooks in the `examples` folder for code examples.
+Please see the [documentation][rtd-link] for more information on aimmd and/or the jupyter notebooks in the `examples` folder for code examples.

 ## Contributing